sulu/SuluCommunityBundle/Resources/doc/7-password-forget.md

 ## type

-Set a new type to overwrite the exist form.
+Set a new type to overwrite the existing form.

 **Example Class**: